The Herbs and The Adventures of Parsley

 Where are they now ?

-Sybil Roscoe Simon actually took over the Five Live early afternoon show that Cybil hosted before she rather surprisingly left to work on Channel 4's cricket coverage.She's still very much an active presenter/journalist,going where the work takes her.
+Sybil Roscoe Simon actually took over the Five Live early afternoon show that Sybil hosted when she left to work on Channel 4's cricket coverage.But she now seems to have moved away from presenting into other areas. wiki

-Radio Two has morphed into a remodelled 80's version of Radio One and enjoys great audience figs.
+Radio Two morphed into a remodelled 80's version of Radio One and enjoyed great audience figs.

-Radio One has tried to re-position itself as a yoof station and probably doesn't.
+Radio One tried to re-position itself as a yoof station and probably doesn't.

 The Herbs models are alive and surprisingly well,and still under original ownership.

-The guy operating Simon is newsmeister Rod McKenzie.
+BTW...
+The gent operating Simon is newscaster Rod McKenzie.
 And,no,Sybil isn't standing in a hole -she really is quite petite.

-The opening shot shows a hand-written invitation from The Herbs to come and visit them.
+The opening shot shows a hand-written invitation from The Herbs asking them both to come and visit.

-And,suitably persuaded,we cut to our 2 "jocks" walking towards what's presumably either Ivor Woods London mews home or a Filmfair office,accompanied by a bit of gratuitous map jiggling and some "are you sure this it ?" banter.
+Suitably persuaded,we cut to them both walking towards what's presumably either Ivor Woods London mews home or a Filmfair office.Accompanied by a bit of gratuitous map jiggling and some "are you sure this it ?" banter.

-Undeterred by the fact no-one's around ("they must be at lunch") they go in and have a wander round -as you would- and soon discover all the lifeless models lined up on some shelves (all except Bayleaf for some reason)
+Undeterred by the fact no-one's around ( "they must be at lunch" ) they go in and have a wander round -as you would !

 Then after a bit of chat between the four,Parsley calls all the other characters over and they climb down from the shelving and congregate at their feet.